SamiraDesh/IndivNA/README.md

 # Installation
-This is currently the only available and developmental version of the package.
+Currently, this is the only available and developmental version of the package.
 You can install it from source on Windows.

 ```ruby
 setwd("path to package folder")